orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 Leaves the following questions:

 ##### Fuzzing / discovery
+- [ ] Brute-forcing if no better alternative has yet been found? ; try to explore combinatorial exploding spaces.
 - [ ] Solving ambiguity with additional context,
 - [ ] Making a non theorem a theorem holding all properties and symmetries except its initial violation.
 It's not necessarily: "But that's not inside the definition of what this thing is supposed to be" - it's merely, well apparently I can do this, so your abstraction/description/implementation/... is clearly ignorant of something (obviously).